 If the infection is old enough then it may cause symptom of urinary tract infection.
 Burning micturition is not so common in BV.

 Some other symptoms which may or may not be present in BV are:

 - Feeling of presence of something in vagina

 Bacterial vaginosis in men:

-Men don’t have vagina so the answer is very sure that men can’t get caught with bacterial vaginosis.
+Men don’t have vagina so the answer is very sure that men can’t get caught with BV.
 Although bacterial infection in penis and prepuce both are common.

 Complication of bacterial vaginosis:

 Various research support that women with bacterial vaginosis are more likely to get infected with sexually transmitted disease.